 I did eventually get a writing internship.
 That led me to hosting a public access variety program, which paid approximately zero dollars, and then a horse-betting program where I was basically cast as the young, dumb girl next to the expert (my older and wiser self cringes at some of my earlier career choices).
 I just didn't realize at the time that I was professionally lost.
 I ended up applying to Northwestern's journalism program at the urging of a news director after he showed me a reel of a young girl he'd just hired.
 She was reporting from outside the White House, while in my reel, I was dressed up as Princess Leia at a Star Trek convention.
 Little did I know, however, that this stranger changed my life.

 I was accepted into the one-year program at Medill, where I realized early on that I had no real desire to be a local TV reporter.
 While most of my friends were on their second or third promotions at work, I was only just starting to land internships.
 But I now had marketable, technical skills, which gave me a leg up I didn't have before.

-A few years later, I moved to New York, started working at reputable TV networks, and married the Brit I met in London (spoiler alert: NOT Prince Harry).
+A few years later, I moved to New York, started working at reputable TV networks, and married the Brit I met in London.
 Long story short, I got knocked up on my honeymoon (how cliché am I?!).
 So there I was, pregnant and nowhere near the professional goals I thought I would have already accomplished at this stage in my life.
 For the first time, I felt pure panic.
 At the ripe old age of 32, I felt like it was over for me, whatever that "it" was.

 Then Jenson came.
 The same person who felt sorry for the tired mom at brunch all those years ago became a totally fulfilled, happy person who couldn't believe she had walked the planet this long without this tiny human.
 Having a baby changed me, but it especially changed me professionally.
 It woke me up, because it made me truly unafraid.